-Plan appropriate and challenging learning purposes/goals and develop measurable and observable objectives for the unit of study or group of lessons.
-Consider different levels of Bloom's Taxonomy and Depth of Knowledge (DOK) when planning measurable objectives.
+Purpose for Step 2: Establish developmentally appropriate and challenging purposes and create measurable objectives for the unit of study.
+Consider different levels of Bloom's Taxonomy when planning measurable objectives.

-Using the Mississippi College- and Career-Readiness Standards (MCCRS), establish a topic for the unit or group of lessons and an overall learning purpose/goal.
-Once the unit or group of lessons learning purpose/goal is established, determine daily learning purposes/goals for each day in the unit or group of lessons.
+Task: Given a standard (or standards) from the Mississippi College- and Career-Readiness Standards, establish an overall purpose and unit topic for the unit of study.
+Once the overall unit purpose is established, determine daily purposes for each day in the unit.
+Write measurable objectives for each day that match the daily purpose and fulfill different levels of Bloom's Taxonomy.